Our projects are sometimes one-offs but others return annually. Below you will find a summary of some of our projects.

 The program will be filled with scientific and educational lectures.

-On Saturday, a symposium specially for patients will be organized in collaboration with the Hartekind Foundation and the Patient Association for Congenital Heart Disease (PAH).
+The next day, a symposium specially for patients will be organized in collaboration with the Hartekind Foundation and the Patient Association for Congenital Heart Disease (PAH).
 This day is meant for children, adults and parents of children with a heart disease.